 Gone fishing…piranhas

-To get to my destination in the Peruvian Amazon, I went to the port of Nauta where I was to take a boat upstream the Marañon River.
-In the port, the hustle and bustle were in full swing.
-Countless wooden boats, low and narrow, were docked, and a continuous flow of both people and goods moved to and from the…
+To get to my destination in the Peruvian Amazon, I went to the port of Nauta, from where I was to take a boat upstream the Marañon River.
+The port was as busy as a beehive.
+Countless long boats, low and narrow, generated a continuous flow of people and goods to and from the shore.
+Bunches of bananas, sacks of…

 The most beautiful mountains